 I thought Senator Craughwell would get the barracks in all right.

 The bottom line on it is that I trust the Minister and his colleagues.
 I do not trust the other side.
-I would the Minister to consider those points.
+I would like the Minister to consider those points.

 I will now ask the Tánaiste to respond to the Senators.
 I note that we must conclude at 6.15 p.m.
 I hope the Tánaiste will make his points during that time.

 I thank the Senators for their engagement.
 I am sure we will be talking about Brexit in this House again.
-I know there is a lot of interest in it, and indeed in other issues linked to Northern Ireland and our relationships on this island.
+I know there is a lot of interest in it, and, indeed, in other issues linked to Northern Ireland and our relationships on this island.

 Of course there is an impatience for certainty in these negotiations.
 Often, when people speak about Brexit in this House or in the Dáil, there is a sense that no solution is possible because we do not have a solution now.
-This is arguably the most complex negotiation Ireland has been involved in in my lifetime when we consider the political circumstances we find ourselves in.
+This is arguably the most complex negotiation Ireland has been involved in in my lifetime when we consider the political circumstances in which we find ourselves.
 We are trying to negotiate our closest neighbour leaving the European Union, along with part of our island.
 Britain will leave 750 international agreements the moment it leaves the European Union.
 This involves unwinding 46 years of membership and everything that has been built up, layer by layer, by virtue of EU membership.
 It involves trying to manage a situation where 38,000 Irish companies trade directly with Britain every single month.
 Some 200,000 people work for those 38,000 companies, which represents 10% of our workforce.
 There is a relationship worth €65 billion in terms of trade, which is €1.3 billion every single week.
 That is a large amount of money for 5 million people.
 Of course, factored into that is a commitment and determination to protect the Good Friday Agreement, put in place as a foundation for peace in Northern Ireland 20 years ago, which itself was a very complicated but hugely important framework for peace and reconciliation which allowed neighbours to live together in the absence of conflict and friction on this island.
 We have to protect that through all of these negotiations.

 There is a different and somewhat confused political situation in Westminster, after a referendum on EU membership which resulted in a vote which was almost 50-50.
 Of course, a majority in Northern Ireland voted not to leave the European Union, as was the case in Scotland, yet both of those places are leaving the EU because they are part of the broader United Kingdom.
 We have one party in Northern Ireland which is part of a confidence and supply agreement with the British Government, allowing it to pass legislation.
 We have an absence of devolved government in Northern Ireland during all of this, and we are trying to put that back together too.
 We are facing multiple challenges at the same time.
 We are trying to maintain relationships throughout all of this.